muratk5n/thirdwave/en/2022/02/h2-end-use.md

 hydrogen is climate-neutral and therefore has the potential to lead the heating sector into a green future"

-H2 based heating is efficient as H2 high-heatinv value is more than twice that of natgas.
+H2 based heating is efficient as H2 high-heating value is more than twice that of natgas.

 Boiler Hut: "1kg of hydrogen releases the same energy as 2.8kg of